HenkPoley/split-io-scheduler/README.md

 * Lost track of one of the 'here dirty' *comments* in fs/xfs/xfs_inode.c in Linux v3.5.
 Ah well..
 * Removed large-ish "SAMER" comment in fs/btrfs/extent_io.c in Linux v3.8 patchset.
 * Commented out request_sanity_check() in fs/btrfs/extent_io.c in kernel 3.14, as it was no longer compatible
+* The variable `current` is a pointer to the current process.
+* BUG_ON() checks if something is zero/null, else it panicks the kernel

 ## TODO